Two girls arrested in Florida online bullying death

 The two called Sedwick names, intimidated her, threatened to beat her up and engaged in at least one physical fight with her, the sheriff said.

-They sent online messages via Facebook and other sites calling Sedwick “ugly” and telling her: “You should drink bleach and die,” “Nobody likes you,” and “You should go kill yourself,” Judd said.
+They sent online messages calling Sedwick “ugly” and telling her: “You should drink bleach and die,” “Nobody likes you,” and “You should go kill yourself,” Judd said.

 He said their treatment of Sedwick was “a contributing factor” in her suicide and the stalking was a felony charge because of Sedwick’s age.

-Neither defendant had any previous arrests, Judd said.
+Neither defendant had any previous arrests and because they are juveniles it was unlikely that either would serve time in jail, Judd said.
 It will be up to the state attorney’s office to decide how to proceed, he added.

 The sheriff said his office decided to go ahead with the arrests after the 14-year-old posted an online message on Saturday night saying: “Yes, I bullied Rebecca and she killed herself but IDGAF,” an acronym meaning “I don’t give a (expletive).”